-An antenuptial contract is an agreement entered into between two parties prior to their marriage stipulating the terms and conditions for the exclusion of community of property between them for the duration of their marriage.
+By signing an antenuptial contract, you enter an agreement before your marriage, stipulating the terms and conditions for the exclusion of community of property between you for the duration of your marriage.

-Parties who fail to enter into an antenuptial contract before their marriage are married in community of property.
+Parties who do not enter into an antenuptial contract before their marriage are married in community of property.

-In South Africa there are three possible marital systems that can apply to your marriage, namely:
+In South Africa, three possible marital systems can apply to your marriage, namely:

 - In community of property;